darasus/ai-blog/content/the-role-of-exercise-in-achieving-optimal-productivity.md

   they’re constantly connected and collaborative.
 That has meant that the ability to get things done quickly and efficiently is now a key marker of professional success.
+intro: The world of work has changed rapidly.
+People are no longer confined to one desk or computer screen; they’re mobile, collaborative and constantly connected.
+That shift has meant that the ability to get things done quickly and efficiently is now a key marker of professional success.But what can you do to reach peak performance at work?
+If you’ve read anything about productivity in the last few years, you’ll probably know that it’s all about working smarter rather than harder.As professionals continue to be pushed further and faster by digital pressures, many are discovering that there is little time for process-driven productivity activities like lengthy meetings, email chains and excessive planning processes.Modern workplaces have responded by introducing activities that improve output and effectiveness — particularly in the areas of exercise, mindfulness and nutrition — as well as a range of other measures designed to give people more control over their lives outside of work.
 ---

 ## Exercise for productivity